- Last Updated Date:

 You should exercise a high degree of caution when travelling to the western border zone due to heightened criminal activity in the area.

 Demonstrations and political protests occur in Skopje and other towns, and striking workers may set up roadblocks.
+There has been a call for demonstrations in July 2014 in Skopje and several towns in North-West Macedonia (Tetovo, Gostivar, Struga, Kicevo, Kumanovo).
 Avoid all demonstrations, protests and large gatherings, as they have the potential to suddenly turn violent.
-Follow the advice of local authorities and monitor local media.
+Be vigilant, exercise caution in case of large gatherings, monitor local media and follow the advice of local authorities.

 Exercise caution when travelling by road, especially after dark.
 Secondary roads are poorly maintained and lack adequate lighting.
 In mountainous areas, most roads lack guard rails and are little more than dirt tracks above deep gorges.
 Ice and snow make driving hazardous in winter.
 Farm equipment and stray animals pose additional risks.